Thank you for your interest in our newsletters. You will receive an email shortly to confirm your subscription.

 In terms of internal response, anticipate some minor chaos for the first assessment.
 As security policies and procedures relevant to phishing attacks are tested for the first time, there are generally opportunities for improvement going forward.
 As long as procedures are in place to identify and document these opportunities, then progress can be made going forward, and, with each assessment, the internal response should become more efficient and streamlined.
 In the event of a real-world phishing attack, the internal response should have progressed to a stage where it is not only efficient but wholly effective.

-Despite being a long-established attack vector, phishing is a growing threat to organisations who, with the increasing amount of confidential data being stored electronically, have more to lose now than ever.
-It is common for organisations to struggle to measure their susceptibility to phishing attacks, with common security controls proving ineffective against the threat, and security assessments often overlooking phishing as a potential attack vector.
+Despite being a long-established attack vector, phishing is a growing threat to organizations who, with the increasing amount of confidential data being stored electronically, have more to lose now than ever.
+It is common for organizations to struggle to measure their susceptibility to phishing attacks, with common security controls proving ineffective against the threat, and security assessments often overlooking phishing as a potential attack vector.

 Regular phishing assessments performed in a structured, controlled manner provide a means to benchmark decreasing susceptibility over time.
-They can map out trends within your organisation, highlighting patterns in areas of the business that are most vulnerable.
-In addition to providing accurate metrics that allow the calculation of risk posed to your organisation, conducting quarterly or bi-annual phishing attacks helps to maintain a heightened awareness.
-This will decrease the risk posed to your organisation of a real-world attack, typically by upwards of 90%.
+They can map out trends within your organization, highlighting patterns in areas of the business that are most vulnerable.
+In addition to providing accurate metrics that allow the calculation of risk posed to your organization, conducting quarterly or bi-annual phishing attacks helps to maintain a heightened awareness.
+This will decrease the risk posed to your organization of a real-world attack, typically by upwards of 90%.